🚨 Emergency? Start Here.

 Choosing an Emergency Roofer: Beware Storm Chasers

 After major storms hit Savannah, out-of-state contractors flood the area soliciting emergency work.
-These "storm chasers" often offer low initial prices but produce substandard work, use inferior materials, and disappear before warranty claims arise.
-Protect yourself by verifying the contractor's Georgia contractor license, checking for a physical Savannah-area office (not just a temporary setup), requesting proof of liability and workers' compensation insurance current in Georgia, and getting at least one local reference you can verify.
-Talya Roofing has served the Savannah metro since our founding — we're here before, during, and long after every storm.
+These "storm chasers" may offer low initial prices but produce substandard work, use inferior materials, or disappear before warranty issues arise.
+Protect yourself by verifying the business or trade credentials applicable to the project and jurisdiction, checking for a physical Savannah-area office, requesting current proof of liability and workers' compensation coverage, reviewing a written scope, and checking local references.
+Talya Roofing has served the Savannah metro since our founding and maintains a permanent Savannah office.